nikitahl/sidebar-navigation-for-wpbakery/readme.txt

 * Resizable sidebar panels width for a personalized experience.
 * Ability to close notification messages for a cleaner interface.
 * Ability to scroll to the element in the Edit Form panel for quick navigation.
-* Improved styling for the backend editor for better appearance.
 * Settings page for customizing the sidebar's appearance and behavior.
  * Hide the description under elements in the Add Element panel.
  * Reduce spacing between elements in the Add Element panel for a more compact view.